-Below are examples of demonstrated leadership, judgment, and commitment by some of the best authorizing offices in our nation.
+Below are examples of demonstrated leadership, commitment, and judgment, by some of the best authorizing offices in our nation.

 The State University of New York’s Charter School Institute (SUNY) sent a clear message early in its existence with several high-profile closures of failing schools, which signaled it would put the interests of students above all else and that trustees and staff were serious about upholding standards.
 These early moves helped improve the quality of their portfolio in another way: stronger charter school operators who value tough but supportive oversight have flocked to them, while those desiring to fly under the radar or not interested in strong accountability have tended not to apply to SUNY.

 Metropolitan Nashville Public Schools created a successful, well-vetted application process that is the key to the quality of its portfolio.
 With smart application and opening tools in place, the authorizer was able to successfully recruit both homegrown operators that grew into networks and national charter management organizations to the district.
 It was also able to remain focused on quality during a period of increased application activity that followed sweeping education reforms in Tennessee in 2009-11.
 In addition, their Office of Charter Schools advocates for charter schools within the district, helping them navigate intra-district issues and ensuring that schools receive the resources and support to which they are entitled.

 - Great authorizers take an active role when a school is closed.
 This can include trying to find a replacement operator and project managing (either directly or through other organizations) the process of ensuring students have access to another school.